A.4 — C++ FAQ

 Undefined behavior occurs when you perform an operation whose behavior is not defined by the C++ language.
 Code implementing undefined behavior may exhibit any of the following symptoms:

-• Your program produces different results every time it is run.
+• Your program produces a different result every time it is run.

 • Your program consistently produces the same incorrect result.

-• Your program seems like its working but produces incorrect results later in the program.
+• Your program initially seems like its working but produces some incorrect result later in the program.

 • Your program crashes, either immediately or later.